SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 4. Free Days at Local Museums

-On the first Tuesday of every month, many SF museums offer free admission including the de Young Museum, the Asian Art Museum, and the Legion of Honor.
+On the first Tuesday of every month, many SF museums offer free admission, including the de Young Museum, the Asian Art Museum, and the Legion of Honor.

-Others include The San Francisco Botanical Gardens, the Exploratorium, and the California Academy of Sciences which offer free museum days at certain times of the month or year.
+Others include the San Francisco Botanical Gardens, the Exploratorium, and the California Academy of Sciences, which offer free museum days at certain times of the month or year.

 Most offer free general admission to their permanent collection.
 For many, you have to pay to see any traveling exhibits, although some offer a discount on these as well during their free admission days.

->> Find a calendar of upcoming dates
+>> Find a calendar of upcoming free days at San Francisco museums

-5. Hike the Coastal Trail
+5. Coastal Trail Hikes

 The coastal trail offers some of the most amazing views along the SF waterfront.
 From the trail, you will also get some of the best photos of the Golden Gate Bridge.